metallb/metallb/website/content/hacking.md

 - `controller` is the cluster-wide MetalLB controller, in charge of IP assignment.
-- `bgp-speaker` is the per-node daemon that advertises services with assigned IPs to configured BGP peers.
+- `speaker` is the per-node daemon that advertises services with assigned IPs using various advertising strategies.
 - `test-bgp-router` is a small wrapper around the
   [BIRD](http://bird.network.cz),